-Requisite(s): (((60 credit points of completed study in spk(s): C10300 Bachelor of Sport and Exercise Science OR 60 credit points of completed study in spk(s): C10302 Bachelor of Sport and Exercise Science Bachelor of Arts International Studies)) OR 60 credit points of completed study in C10328 Bachelor of Sport and Exercise Science Bachelor of Creative Intelligence and Innovation )
+Requisite(s): (((60 credit points of completed study in spk(s): C10300 Bachelor of Sport and Exercise Science OR 60 credit points of completed study in spk(s): C10302 Bachelor of Sport and Exercise Science Bachelor of International Studies OR 60 credit points of completed study in spk(s): C10426 Bachelor of Sport and Exercise Science Bachelor of Languages and Cultures OR 60 credit points of completed study in spk(s): C10427 Bachelor of Sport and Exercise Management Bachelor of Languages and Cultures)) OR 60 credit points of completed study in C10328 Bachelor of Sport and Exercise Science Bachelor of Creative Intelligence and Innovation ) AND 92554 Exercise Assessment, Prescription and Delivery

 These requisites may not apply to students in certain courses.